 “The Effect of State Health Insurance Benefit Mandates on Premiums and Employee Contributions” (with James Bailey), Applied Economic Letters, 2016, 23(14): 1042-1046.

-“Prior Fraud Exposure and Precautionary Credit Market Behavior” (with Ying Lei Toh), Federal Reserve Bank of Philadelphia Working Paper 22-36.
+“Does Experience Matter?
+Past Fraud Exposure, Data Compromises, and Credit Market Behavior” (with Ying Lei Toh), Federal Reserve Bank of Philadelphia Working Paper 26-10.

 “Health Insurance as an Income Stabilizer” (with Emily A. Gallagher, Stephen Roll, and Michal Grinstein-Weiss), Federal Reserve Bank of Philadelphia Working Paper 20-05.

-“Financial Consequences of Severe Identity Theft in the U.S.” (with Julia Cheney, Robert Hunt, Slava Mikhed, Dubravka Ritter, and Michael Vogan), Federal Reserve Bank of Philadelphia Working Paper 21-41 (Previously circulated as “Identity Theft as a Teachable Moment” in Federal Reserve Bank of Philadelphia Working Paper 16-27.)
+“Financial Fraud Through the Lens of Extended Fraud Alerts” (with Julia Cheney, Robert Hunt, Slava Mikhed, Dubravka Ritter, and Michael Vogan), Federal Reserve Bank of Philadelphia Working Paper 25-29.
+(Revise and Resubmit, Review of Corporate Finance Studies)